deemp/clerk/README.md

 ## Thesis defence documents

 First of all, please, read [Thesis Guidelines](https://tfs.university.innopolis.ru/tfs/Edu/_git/doe-docs?path=%2FBS_ThesisGuideLines.pdf&version=GBmaster) document carefully.
-This document holds major instructions on how to prepare for tesis defence.
+This document holds major instructions on how to prepare for thesis defence.

 ### Contents
 In this repository you will find: